ComputationalPhysiology/ciucci-2024/README.md

+## Reproducible results
+You can find a report of the results by going to the repository homepage at <https://computationalphysiology.github.io/ciucci-2024/myst/report-1>.

+Note that the results displayed here are re-generated every time a push is make to the repository (see https://github.com/ComputationalPhysiology/ciucci-2024/actions/workflows/deploy_docs.yml).
+Note that all figures are also uploaded as artifacts during the build.

 ## Install dependencies
 To run the code in this repo you need FEniCS and gmsh with OpenCascade installed.
 The easiest way to do this, is to use the [following docker image](https://github.com/scientificcomputing/packages/pkgs/container/fenics-gmsh).
 Next, you need to install the requirements,